Applications Process & Requirements

 6. Request Letters of Recommendation

-It is recommended that letters of recommendation be from academics.
-They can either be your faculty, advisors, supervisors, or colleagues.
-If you have been away from academics for a significant amount of time, you may substitute non-academic references of your choice (e.g. immediate supervisors, colleagues, etc.).
+It is recommended that professional letters of recommendation be from academics.
+They can either be your faculty, advisors, or supervisors.
+If you have been away from academics for a significant amount of time, you may substitute non-academic references of your choice (e.g. immediate supervisors, etc.).
+Personal letters of references (e.g. from family members) are not recommended.

-The letters should address your academic abilities and your potential to be successful at graduate level academic performance.
-If you are applying to our M.S. or Ph.D. program, your letters should also address your research abilities and potential.
+The letters should address your academic abilities and potential to succeed at graduate-level academic performance.
+If you apply to our M.S. or Ph.D. program, your letters should also address your research abilities and potential.

 Individuals writing letters of recommendation on your behalf should submit their letters through the online application system.
 Any recommendations that do not follow this process may impact timely application processing.